Learning viscoplastic constitutive behavior from experiments: II. Dynamic indentation: Demonstration using synthetic data

 \subsection{Setup}

-The schematic of a typical test is shown in Figure~\ref{fig:indent_diagram}.
-A rigid sphere of radius $R_I=0.35$~mm with centroid $x_I(t)$ is used to indent a circular cylindrical domain $\Omega$ of radius $R_C=1.5$~mm and height $h=1$~mm.
+The schematic of a typical test is shown in Figure~\ref{fig:indent_diagram}. {A rigid indenter with centroid $x_I(t)$ is brought into contact with a circular cylindrical domain $\Omega$ of radius $R_C=1.5$~mm and height $h=1$~mm}.
 We assume that $x_I(t)$ is given, and we measure the total vertical reaction force $F_\text{exp}(t)$ on the indenter.
 While it is possible to measure the residual indentation profile after the indenter is withdrawn, and the formulation in the previous section can account for that, we do not consider this information in this and the following section for two reasons.
 First, the measurement of the profile is experimentally challenging, and second, we find good inference of the elastic-plastic behavior with only the reaction force measurement.

 We conduct $r$ tests at various imposed indenter velocities, and consider the objective